Romano-Mancini/Learning_Arduino/14_MotorMOSFET/README.md

 ## Overview

 This project demonstrates a simple setup where a button is used to control the movement of a motor powered by a 9V battery.
 The motor is controlled using an IRFZ44N MOSFET, which acts as a switch to regulate the motor's power supply.
+A diode is used to dissipate back voltage created from the motor.

 ## Functionality